60 Best Healthy Memorial Day Recipes

 Vanilla Grilled Pineapple and Rum Sauce Sundae

-Add a swirl of rum sauce and some toasted coconut to this grilled pineapple sundae recipe, and it's like having a piña colada, minus the hangover.
-It's like a vacation on a plate.
+Add a swirl of rum sauce and some toasted coconut to this grilled pineapple sundae recipe.
+It's like having a piña colada, minus the hangover aka vacation on a plate.

 Get our recipe for Vanilla Grilled Pineapple and Rum Sauce Sundae.

 With a restrained amount of butter and sugar and a dose of good, antioxidant-rich dark chocolate, you're going to have a delicious square to devour, rather than a sweet treat that leaves you disappointed.
-This brownie may be low-calorie, but it's 100 percent the real deal.
+This brownie may be low-calorie, but it's 100% the real deal.

 Get our recipe for Fudgy Brownies.

 The wonder of oatmeal chocolate chip cookies lies in the texture: a perfectly chewy interplay of butter-softened flour and baked oats, with a surprising jolt of chocolaty goodness.
 The oatmeal provides a great opportunity to bring a healthy ingredient to a dessert.

 Get our recipe for Oatmeal Chocolate Chip Cookies.

 That small circle from the fruit's pit is practically screaming for a little scoop of yogurt or ice cream to go in it!
 This grilled peach recipe filled with protein, healthy fat, and fiber—is about as good as dessert ever gets.